Section 1.1. The name of this organization shall be Utah Council of the Blind, hereinafter known as the UCB.

 c. to improve educational and rehabilitation facilities;

 Section 3.1.
-The UCB shall be governed by a Board of Directors that serves at the will of the membership and in accordance with the Articles of Incorporation, these Bylaws and as provided by law.
+In accordance with the Articles of Incorporation, the UCB shall be governed by a Board of Directors consisting of 3 to 15 members 18 years of age or older.
+This board serves at the will of the membership and in accordance with the Articles of Incorporation, these Bylaws and as provided by law.

 Section 3.2.
-The Board of Directors shall consist of a President, who must be legally blind (central visual acuity does not exceed 20/200 in the better eye with correcting lenses or the field of vision in the better eye subtends an angle of no greater than 20 degrees); a Vice President, who must be legally blind; a Secretary; a Treasurer; the Immediate Past President; and three to ten Directors, the exact number of which may be set by vote of the membership from time to time.
+The minimum Board of Directors shall consist of a President, who must be legally blind (central visual acuity does not exceed 20/200 in the better eye with correcting lenses or the field of vision in the better eye subtends an angle of no greater than 20 degrees); a Secretary; and a Treasurer.
+As numbers allow, the board shall also include the Immediate Past President; a Vice President, who must be legally blind; and up to ten additional Directors, the exact number of which may be set by action of the membership from time to time.
 Any vacancy created by an increase in the number of Directors shall be filled following the election procedures outlined in these Bylaws.
 All Officers and Directors must be paid-up members of the UCB, at least 18 years of age, and support its purposes.
 A majority of the Board of Directors must be legally blind.

 Section 3.3.
 The Board of Directors shall have the general management of the affairs, funds and records of the organization with the right to form and establish policy and hire and fire employees as it deems necessary for accomplishment of the purposes and goals of the UCB.
 It is the responsibility of the Board of Directors to carry out the will of the membership as indicated by the motions and resolutions passed in its meetings to the extent that such actions are lawful and practicable.

 Section 4.1.
-The President, Vice President, Secretary, Treasurer and Directors of the organization shall be elected by the general membership with approximately half being elected each year.
-In order to be eligible for election to an officer position a person must have been a member of the organization for not less than six months and served on a committee.
-In order to be elected to a board position a person must have been a member of the organization for not less than three months.
+The Officers and Directors of the organization shall be elected by the general membership with approximately half being elected each year.
+In order to be eligible for election to an officer position a person must have been a member of the organization for not less than one year and served on a committee.
+In order to be elected to a board position a person must have been a member of the organization for not less than six months.

 Section 4.4.
 The regular term of office for each Officer and Director shall commence January 1st and be two years or until a successor is elected or appointed as outlined in these Bylaws.

 Section 4.5.
 Resignation of any member of the Board of Directors shall be submitted in writing or verbally to the Board.
-If any Director shall be absent from over 25% of regular or special meetings in any calendar year it shall be recognized as an automatic resignation, and he/she shall be replaced at the next scheduled meeting of the Board of Directors.
+If any Director shall be absent from over 25% of regular or special meetings in any calendar year it shall be recognized as an automatic resignation, and the number on the Board shall be reduced by one unless there are only three members on the Board, in which case the remaining two members shall select a third qualified member to serve until the next meeting of the general membership.
 Participation in a meeting via conference call is counted as attendance.

 Section 4.6.
 The Board may remove an Officer or Director for behavior, actions, or circumstances which threaten the goals and purposes of the UCB by two-thirds vote of the Directors in attendance at any meeting of the Directors.
 The membership may remove any Officer or Director at any time with or without cause per Utah Code.

 Section 4.7.
-In the case of a vacancy in the position of President on the Board of Directors, the Board shall appoint the Vice President or other legally blind Director to fill the office of President until the next meeting of the general membership and a new president is elected.
-In the case of any other vacancy on the Board of Directors, the Board shall appoint a qualified replacement from among the membership to serve until the next meeting of the general membership and a new Officer or Director is elected.
+In the case of a vacancy in the position of President, Secretary, or Treasurer on the Board of Directors, the Board shall appoint the Vice President or other qualified Director to fill the office until the next meeting of the general membership and a new Officer is elected.
+In the case of any other vacancy on the Board of Directors, the Board shall be reduced by one unless there are only three members on the Board, in which case the remaining two members shall select a third qualified member to serve until the next meeting of the general membership and a new Officer or Director is elected.
 Each appointee shall be approved by at least a two-thirds vote of the Board of Directors.